magento/devdocs/guides/v2.2/cloud/howtos/install-components.md

 1. [Work in a branch](#getstarted) to update `config.php`.
 1. In a terminal, access your local development environment.
-1. You need a specific name of the extension or module.
-Use the following command to locate the name:
+1. List all module.

     ```bash
     php bin/magento module:status
     ```

-1. To enable, use the following command.
-It updates `config.php` with the enabled status of the module.
+1. Enable a module.This command updates the `config.php` file with the enabled status of the module.

     ```bash
     php bin/magento module:enable <module name>
     ```

-1. To disable, use the following command.
-It updates `config.php` with the disable status of the module.
+1. Disable a module.
+This command updates the `config.php` file with the disable status of the module.

     ```bash
     php bin/magento module:disable <module name>
     ```

-1. Use the following command to verify the changed status of the module:
+1. Verify the status of a module:

     ```bash
     php bin/magento module:status